 3. I start a maximum of 3 projects at the same time

-4. I end the year with a smaller stock of fabrics than at the beginning of the year.
+4. I end the year with a smaller fabric stock than at the beginning of the year.

 First resolution: I organize my workshop

-So if you have followed my adventures this year, my journey... you have seen that my new workshop is all nicely organized... and what pride!
+So if you have followed my adventures and journey this year... you have seen that my new workshop is all nicely organized... and what pride!

-I have indeed moved my workshop to have a room dedicated to my passion and allowing the storage of fabrics and haberdashery products sold on my shop.
+I actually moved my workshop to have a room dedicated to my passion and allowing storage of fabrics and haberdashery products sold on my shop.
 So I took advantage of this move to sort and organize.

-I had already done a big job of organizing my personal fabric coupons, books and magazines; I had also dedicated a few blog articles that you can find in the advice section.
+I had already done a big job of organizing my personal fabric coupons, books and magazines; I had also dedicated a few blog articles to it that you can find in the advice section.

-The only part concerning storage that I really still have to do is sorting the scraps.
-I admit I haven't yet found the method that suits me, but I haven't given up!
+The only part left for me to really do regarding storage is sorting the scraps.
+I admit I haven't yet found the method that suits me, but I haven't given up hope!

-The scrap stock has decreased a lot this year; because I was careful to use them as much as possible in new projects (two-tone projects like for the Adélise blouse below, use in facings, recovery to sew small pieces for adults or children's pieces...).
-I also paid attention to accurately calculate the yardage needs according to the projects to generate as little scrap as possible.
+The scrap stock has decreased a lot this year; because I was careful to use them as much as possible in new projects (two-tone projects like for the Adélise blouse below, use in facings, reuse to sew small pieces for adults or children’s pieces...).
+I also paid attention to accurately calculating the yardage needs according to the projects to generate as few scraps as possible.
 And then, like many sewers, I used tons of scraps this year to make mouth masks.

 So if you have good tips for storing fabric scraps, don’t hesitate to leave a comment with your tricks and tips, I will need them for 2021.